ryan-mcclue/unsw/comp3231/week8.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
 0th page typically not used for NULL pointers.
-From high addresses to low:
+From high addresses to low:  (some address spaces may not be cachable/translated, e.g. ROM, devices; be only kernel accessible)
   - kernel (reserved, protected, shared region)
   - shared libraries
   - stack (grows downwards)